Ntropish/s-validator/docs/validators/number.md

 ## Validation Properties

-All validation rules are passed inside the configuration object.
+All validation rules are passed inside a `validate` property in the configuration object.

 - `min: number`: Checks if the number is greater than or equal to the value.
 - `max: number`: Checks if the number is less than or equal to the value.